John Thompson (basketball): Providence College

+National Basketball Association

 He was selected in the third round of the 1964 NBA draft and played two seasons in the National Basketball Association (NBA) for the Boston Celtics from 1964 to 1966.
 At 6 ft 10 in and 270 lb, he backed up Bill Russell, the Celtics star center, en route to consecutive NBA championships.
-Nicknamed "The Caddy" for his secondary role to Russell, he averaged 3.5 points and 3.5 rebounds in 74 games played.
+Nicknamed "the Caddy" for his secondary role to Russell, he averaged 3.5 points and 3.5 rebounds in 74 games played.
 Thompson was selected by the Chicago Bulls in the 1966 NBA expansion draft, but he decided to retire from playing instead of relocating to Chicago.

 Coaching career

 Georgetown

 Thompson was a guidance counselor and head coach at St. Anthony High School in Washington, D.C. from 1966 to 1972, compiling a 122–28 record.
 He left St. Anthony for Georgetown University, who chose him over more experienced candidates Morgan Wootten and George Raveling.